dantemogrim/dante-wiki/content/posts/5-softwares.md

 ---
-title: Homebrew Bundle / Brewfile
+title: Softwares
 description: A cool intriguing description about it.
-position: 2
+position: 5
 author:
   emoji: 🌀
   name: Dante Mogrim
   bio: I like people, places and things.
 tags:
-  - homebrew
+  - tools
 ---